stephaneVercouillieBMID/slate/source/index.html.md

 **E-ID Metadata** | See [E-ID Metadata Information](#e-id-info)

 ### <a name="e-id-info"></a>E-ID Metadata Information
-Provides some information about the readout
+Provides some information about the r

 Data | Definition
 -- | --